tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 #response[_v._, _vs_, and _vs._ are all accepted abbreviations of the Latin _versus_.]

-128-129: What does "similar mean"?
+128-129: What does "similar" mean?
 This statement is not factual and exhibits a lack of scientific transparency.
 Given that it's not central anyways, you could just remove it.

-#response[]
+#response[before answering the question, I need to voice my displeasure at the phrasing of this comment.
+To qualify a statement as "not factual" and "lacking transparency" is a rather serious accusation, and one I wish the reviewer would not be so eager to throw around.

+With this stated: this sentence means that, when using different classifiers to produce the model on which CP is then applied, the predicted distributions do not change overmuch.
+This has been clarified as "resulted in similar predicted ranges and cross-validation performance, which suggest that the problem can be handled well by multiple algorithms".

+This statement is, in my opinion, factual, in that it describes the fact that model selection does not have an outsized impact on the results.
+It is, still in my opinion, contributing to transparency in that it informs that this type of checks have been performed before discussing the results.
+I do not think this model comparison is important enough, and it is, regardless, certaintly not central enough, to warrant a supplementary material.

+Should _the editor_ disagree, I would be willing to reconsider.]

 131: This is misleading.
 Such model can't capture presence probability because it's based on opportunistic presence-only data and pseudo-absences, i would change :
 "associated to the presenceof the species" -> "associated to the observation of the species"